The Shape of Things

-The Shape of Things is a 2003 romantic drama film written and directed by Neil LaBute, based on his eponymous play.
+The Shape of Things is a 2003 romantic drama film written and directed by Neil LaBute, based on his play of the same name.
 It stars Paul Rudd, Rachel Weisz, Gretchen Mol and Fred Weller.
 The story is set in a small university town in the American Midwest and focuses on the lives of four young students who become emotionally and romantically involved with each other.
 The film's central themes are stoicism, the limits of art, psychopathy, intimacy, and people's willingness to do things for love.

 Plot

 When nerdy Adam Sorenson, an English Literature major at Mercy, a fictitious Midwestern college, meets Evelyn Ann Thompson, an attractive graduate art student, at the local museum where he works, his life takes an unexpected turn.
 Never having had much success with women, Adam is flattered when Evelyn shows an interest in him and, at her suggestion, gets a new hairstyle, begins a regular exercise regimen, eats healthier foods, dresses more stylishly, acts more confident and dominant, and begins wearing contact lenses instead of his usual eyeglasses.
 These initial changes regarding Adam's physical appearance are well received by Adam's friend, Phillip, and Phillip's fiancée, Jenny.
 Jenny knew Adam long before she met Phillip, but Adam never asked her out.
 Jenny takes such a liking to Adam's new physique that she makes a move on him and the two share a passionate kiss.
 Whether or not Adam and Jenny have sex is left ambiguous.
 Later, Evelyn cajoles Adam into undergoing plastic surgery to fix his large and naturally misshapen nose and succeeds in persuading him to cut himself off from Phillip and Jenny, whose relationship she ruins.
+He agrees.